spring-guides/gs-serving-web-content/README.md

 [`@RequestParam`] binds the value of the query String parameter `name` into the `name` parameter of the `greeting()` method.
 This query String parameter is not `required`; if it is absent in the request, the `defaultValue` of "World" is used.
 The value of the `name` parameter is added to a [`Model`] object, ultimately making it accessible to the view template.

-The implementation of the method body relies on a view technology, in this case [Thymeleaf][u-thymeleaf], to perform server-side rendering of the HTML.
+The implementation of the method body relies on a [view technology][u-view-templates], in this case [Thymeleaf](http://www.thymeleaf.org/doc/html/Thymeleaf-Spring3.html), to perform server-side rendering of the HTML.
 Thymeleaf parses the `greeting.html` template below and evaluates the `th:text` expression to render the value of the `${name}` parameter that was set in the controller.

 `src/main/resources/templates/greeting.html`
 ```html